 Age and obesity are the primary causes of OSA.
 Meanwhile, enlarged tonsils and a narrow throat may also contribute to such condition.
 Vices like smoking and alcoholism are also known to exacerbate sleep apnoea.

 Most would choose to get treated with a Positive Airway Pressure therapy.
-Other possibilities would include surgical procedures like nasal surgery, uvulopalatopharyngoplasty, and adenotonsillectomy, as well as, attaching mandibular advancement devices and tongue-retaining mouthpieces.
+Other possibilities would include surgical procedures like various types of nasal surgery, uvulopalatopharyngoplasty with or without adenotonsillectomy, a variety of tongue reduction procedures, advancement of hyoid bone, surgical realignment and advancement of jaws as well as, attaching mandibular advancement devices and tongue-retaining mouthpieces.

 CSA is another form that is mainly caused by the failure of your breathing muscles to respond to brain signals.
 Although exact figures are totally unknown, 20 percent of diagnosed SA are classified as central sleep apnoea.